simbalinux/puppet_playground/README.md

 # Puppet Playground
 > Puppetmaster & 2 puppet agents (sandbox dev)

 This setup will give you a working puppetmaster & 2 puppet agents using VAGRANT.
 Ideal for those who need write & test their puppet modules in development.
+This project will deply "mediawiki" web application.

 ![](header.png)